weaversa/MPHF/README.md

 This project also needs a SAT solver to call out to.
 Any that support the SAT competition interface should do (http://www.satcompetition.org/).
-On such solver is Glucose, available
+One such solver is Glucose, available
 here: https://www.labri.fr/perso/lsimon/glucose/.
 Just make sure to have the solver binary in your system path and set the `solver_string` parameter appropriately (described below).